Can dogs eat walnuts?

 Some of these include pulmonary problems, brain functionality problems, lethargy, depression, and well, pancreatitis.

 To put things in perspective, a dog should have no more than 14 grams of fat per day.
 And even less so if they are already obese.
 At the same time, one ounce of walnuts contains 18 grams of fat!

 So, while your dog can have four to five walnuts as a treat from time to time, feeding them a hefty amount could potentially be disastrous.

 And whilst all the aforementioned ideas are a reason for this, the major cause is the threat of pancreatitis.

 This is because pancreatitis can develop very quickly in dogs and is often a deadly condition.

-As it just so happens to be, researchers have linked sudden amounts of high fat content being introduced to a dog’s feed as one of the leading causes of this health condition.
+As it just so happens to be, researchers have linked sudden amounts of high-fat content being introduced to a dog’s feed as one of the leading causes of this health condition.

-Another similar problem which may arise if we’re not careful with the number of walnuts we give to our dogs is known as Bloat.
+Another similar problem that may arise if we’re not careful with the number of walnuts we give to our dogs is known as Bloat.
 Once again, this has been tied to a high fat intake.

 Unlike pancreatitis though, Bloat can become very dangerous, very quickly.
 In fact, so rapid is its progression that it often tends to prove fatal for many dogs.

 Most nuts are very high in healthy nutrients.